Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy property in Korea?

-Foreigners don’t have any issues to buy property in Korea in general.
+Foreigners don’t have any particular issues to buy residential or commercial property in Korea.

 But you need to do thorough research and follow some regulations related to foreign ownership, especially if you’re a non-resident.
 In such case, you need to comply with the following acts: